Client-centered counselors and advocates for your environmental needs.

 James earned his Bachelor's of Science degree in psychology and human resource management from Mansfield University of Pennsylvania.
 Before attending law school he worked as a counselor at a residential treatment center, a legal assistant for a sole practitioner, and a laborer for an oil and gas company specializing in installing environmental rig mats for gas well pads.

 James has given community education presentations and presented CLE seminars in subjects involving environmental law.
-He is also scheduled to teach a course in Environmental Law at the University of Akron in the Spring of 2017.
+He teaches a course in Environmental Law at the University of Akron.

 James has a rare talent in fishing, and is still waiting on an acceptable professional sponsorship that includes an Allison XB-2002 bass boat.
 Until then, he accepts free boat access from the general public.
 In no particular order, he is a frequenter of Northeast Ohio’s parks, restaurants, and breweries.
 He also has a passion for local bookstores, and often falls asleep reading science fiction because, yes, he is a dreamer.